Steps to Hiring your First Employee in Kentucky

 Each employee will provide their employer with a signed Withholding Allowance Certificate (Form W-4) on or before the date of employment.
 The W-4 Form determines how much federal income tax will be withheld from the employee’s paycheck.

 The employer does not typically submit Form W-4 to the IRS, but will keep a copy on file.

 See IRS’s Publication 15 – Employer Tax Guide for more information on federal withholding.

 Step 4 – New Hire Reporting

-Employers are required to report newly hired employees and re-hired employees with the Kentucky New Hire Reporting Center within 20 days of their hire or rehire date.
+Kentucky employers are required to report newly hired employees and re-hired employees with the Kentucky New Hire Reporting Center within 20 days of hire or rehire.

 Step 5 – Payroll Taxes

 After hiring employees, payroll taxes will need to be paid.
 Payroll taxes include:

 Federal Income Tax Withholding

 Employers withhold money from each employee’s paycheck to pay the employee’s federal income taxes based on the information provided in their W-4.
 The employer pays no part of the withholding tax, but is responsible for collecting and remitting the taxes that are withheld.